oxycoder/goreload/README.md

 `goreload` will automatically recompile your code when it detects a change.

-goreload using radovskyb/watcher to detect changes
+goreload using fsnotify as default tool to detect changes, radovskyb/watcher can be configured by args.

 ## Installation